Programme

 Guy VAN HANDENHOVE (BEL)

-Programmateur musique au Centre Culturel René Magritte à Lessines
+Programmer at Centre Culturel René Magritte à Lessines, Belgique

 He began as General Buyer at Free Record Shop, where he oversaw purchasing operations and developed in-depth expertise in music markets and trends.
 He then joined EMI Edition Belgique, serving as Managing and Artistic Director for 17 years.
 In this strategic role, he led editorial development, supported songwriters and artists, and supervised the production and negotiation of music projects.
 He continued his career as an artist manager for five years before moving into cultural programming.